OBSLabs/etl/README.md

 This gem provide a DSL to describe Extract Transform Load Workflows.

+Means of abstraction.
+* Workflow

+Means of Combination
+* Workflow might consist of steps
+* Workflow might consist of workflows

 Designed with a regard to:
 Single Responsiblity.
 Workflow, Stage and step have one responsibility High cohision.
 Stages and steps communicate with each other via contract